YeabG7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the third line of a file create a file beginnning with special character adds the result of a command into a file
+display the third line of a file create a file beginnning with special character adds the result of a command into a file a script that duplicates last lines of a file